 * Emerging market currency index hits 4-month high

-* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Adds details, quotes, latest prices)
+* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Adds Swiss franc hitting 2-year high)

 By Tommy Wilkes

-LONDON, July 19 (Reuters) - The euro fell against a rebounding U.S. dollar on Friday, as investors ramped up bets for a European Central Bank interest rate cut as early as next week.
+LONDON, July 19 (Reuters) - The euro fell against a rebounding U.S. dollar on Friday and hit a 2-year low versus the Swiss franc, as investors ramped up bets for a European Central Bank interest rate cut as early as next week.